Joseph Francis McGrath: Priesthood

-Facing poor health, McGrath sought a warmer climate and spent a few months in San Antonio, Texas.
-A visit to the Pacific Northwest brought him into contact with Bishop Edward John O'Dea, who needed more English-speaking priests in the Diocese of Seattle and appointed McGrath as an assistant at St. James Cathedral in 1904.
+Facing poor health, McGrath sought a warmer climate.
+After spending a few months in San Antonio, Texas, he travelled to Washington State.
+Once there, he met Bishop Edward John O'Dea, who needed more English-speaking priests in the Diocese of Seattle.
+After McGrath decided to work in the diocese, O'Dean appointed him as an assistant pastor at St. James Cathedral Parish in Seattle in 1904.

-After two years at the cathedral, McGrath became pastor of St. Patrick Church, Tacoma, in January 1906.
-A fire had destroyed the church the year before McGrath's appointment, and he immediately began construction on a new church.
+After two years at the cathedral, McGrath was appointed pastor of St. Patrick Parish in Tacoma, Washington, in 1906.
+A fire had destroyed the church in 1905 and he immediately began construction on a new church.
 The cornerstone was laid in March 1906 and the building was dedicated in June 1907.
 In addition to his pastoral duties, McGrath was named a diocesan consultor in 1910 and dean of the counties of Pierce, Thurston, and Grays Harbor in 1915.